 - Procollagen-Proline, 2-Oxoglutarate 4-Dioxygenase (Proline 4-Hydroxylase), Alpha Polypeptide I 2 3

 - Prolyl 4-Hydroxylase, Alpha Polypeptide I 2 3

 - Collagen Prolyl 4-Hydroxylase Alpha(I) 2 3

 This gene encodes a component of prolyl 4-hydroxylase, a key enzyme in collagen synthesis composed of two identical alpha subunits and two beta subunits.
 The encoded protein is one of several different types of alpha subunits and provides the major part of the catalytic site of the active enzyme.
 In collagen and related proteins, prolyl 4-hydroxylase catalyzes the formation of 4-hydroxyproline that is essential to the proper three-dimensional folding of newly synthesized procollagen chains.
 Alternatively spliced transcript variants encoding different isoforms have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for P4HA1 Gene

 P4HA1 (Prolyl 4-Hydroxylase Subunit Alpha 1) is a Protein Coding gene.
-Among its related pathways are Collagen chain trimerization and Arginine and proline metabolism.
+Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
 GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is P4HA2.

 UniProtKB/Swiss-Prot for P4HA1 Gene